 Customers are made aware of the various training providers in the area and across the state as requested.
 Staff assist as appropriate with enrolling, financial aid, and program awareness.
-Staff attend information sessions on programs of study and events where they engage with local providers to increase their knowledge of services and programs.
-In general, most of the training and education attainment occurs via the local community college system per customer choice.
-Staff have been participating in training opportunities focusing on equity and inclusion that will help them better serve customers and increase awareness.
-Many programs/partners are increasing outreach efforts to underserved populations to increase equity and inclusion in their service delivery.
-Customers are also referred to other local areas that may be in training in an institution outside of the High Country service area.
+Staff attend information sessions on programs of study and events where they engage with local providers to increase knowledge of services and programs.
+In general, the majority of training and education attainment occurs via the local community college system per customer choice.

+Customers are also referred to other local areas that may be training in an institution outside of the High Country service area.
 Staff also engage in opportunities with presentations about workforce development to educational groups, assist with grant work, partnership building, and community connections.